-With more than 1,500 miles of Massachusetts shoreline, there's so much to explore and enjoy.
+With more than 1,500 miles of Massachusetts shoreline, there is so much to explore and enjoy—from sandy shores to coastline trails to rocky coves.
 This web page gives 10 ways to find the best beaches, ensure a safe and fun visit, and protect and improve the environment along the way.

 1. Find Your Beach

-In Massachusetts, you have more than 1,000 coastal beaches, parks, conservation areas, boat ramps, and ways to the sea to choose from.
-So, here are some online resources to help you find your perfect shoreline spot:
+In Massachusetts, you have thousands of coastal beaches, parks, conservation areas, boat ramps, and ways to the sea to choose from.
+These online resources to help you find your perfect shoreline spot:

-- Massachusetts Coast Guide Online - To locate more than 1,800 sites along the Massachusetts coast that are owned by government agencies and nonprofits and open to the public, see this interactive mapping tool developed by Massachusetts Office of Coastal Zone Management (CZM).
-This online viewer, which can be used on mobile phones, tablets, and desktop computers, highlights beaches and boat ramps, as well as many other public spots, such as rocky coasts, shore-side parks, local harbor walks, secluded coves, marshes and creeks, scenic overlooks, small rights-of-way, and much more.
+- Coast Guide Online - To locate more than 1,900 sites along the Massachusetts coast that are owned by government agencies and nonprofits and open to the public, see this interactive mapping tool developed by Massachusetts Office of Coastal Zone Management (CZM).
+This online viewer, which can be used on mobile phones, tablets, and desktop computers, highlights beaches and boat ramps, coastal trails, and many other public spots, such as rocky coasts, shore-side parks, local harbor walks, secluded coves, marshes and creeks, scenic overlooks, small rights-of-way, and much more.

-- Massachusetts Coast Guide to Boston Harbor and the North Shore - Last printed in 2005, this CZM publication includes nearly 400 public access sites from Salisbury to Hingham—ranging from expansive beaches to out-of-the-way scenic vistas.
-While currently out of print, PDF versions of Coast Guide background information, 22 maps, and accompanying site descriptions are available.
+- Massachusetts Coast Guide to Boston Harbor and the North Shore - Last printed in 2005, this CZM publication includes nearly 400 public access sites from Salisbury to Hingham—from expansive beaches to out-of-the-way scenic vistas.
+While out of print, PDF versions of 22 maps, accompanying site descriptions, and background information are available.

 - Public Access to Buzzards Bay and Its Shores - This Buzzards Bay National Estuary Program web page gives information on the region's boat ramps, beaches, public access sites, and other information.

-- The Office of Fishing and Boating Access website - This site includes links to online information, publications, and a mapping tool for their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.
+- Office of Fishing and Boating Access - This website includes links to online information, publications, and a mapping tool for their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.

 2. Check the Water Quality